Skip to content

 The most serious electrical safety concern with any grid-connected solar inverter is islanding — a scenario where the inverter continues to generate electricity even after the grid supply has been cut off.
 This could, in theory, energise a "dead" cable that a grid engineer believes to be safe to work on.

-Anti-islanding protection means that if your main fuse blows, your meter trips, or your street experiences a power cut, your microinverter stops generating within seconds.
+Anti-islanding protection means that if your main fuse blows, your meter trips, or your street experiences a power cut, your microinverter stops generating in well under a second — the government's own testing measured typical disconnection times of a few tens of milliseconds.
 It does not power your home in a blackout, and it does not pose any risk to grid engineers working on your supply cable.

 Ring Circuit Overloading: Not a Realistic Risk at Typical Balcony Solar Sizes